-\textbf{Object Detection.} The biggest improvement we observe on transfer learning is on object detection on Faster-RCNN \citep{Ren2015FasterRT} as shown in Table \ref{tab: Stylized_Classification_experiments}.
-This improvement on object detection suggests that we are able to capture more high-level semantics which helps us in transfer learning performance on object detection.
+\textbf{Object Detection.} The biggest improvement we observe on transfer learning is on object detection on Faster-RCNN \cite{Ren2015FasterRT} as shown in Table \ref{tab: Stylized_Classification_experiments}.
+This improvement suggests that we are able to attend to more high-level semantics, which helps in transfer learning performance on object detection.